 If you think spinal cord stimulation might help you relieve your chronic back pain and get back to a fuller life, the first step is to talk to your doctor or pain management specialist.

-Your pain management specialist can help you schedule a test for the therapy that is most appropriate for your needs.
-Be sure to discuss the risks and benefits of the screening test and long-term spinal cord stimulation therapy.
+Your pain management specialist can help you schedule a trial for the therapy that is most appropriate for your needs.
+Be sure to discuss the risks and benefits of the screening trial and long-term spinal cord stimulation therapy.